assist-project/dtls-fuzzer/README.md

 - 'modules', where any dependencies are deployed

 Unfortunately, automating SUT setup is a complicated process, hence we take the following shortcuts.
-For Java SUTs we don't build the implementations, instead we use the compiled .jars from the 'experiments/suts' directory.
+For Java SUTs (JSSE, Scandium) we don't build the implementations, instead we use the compiled .jars from the 'experiments/suts' directory.
 Note that the source code of the SUTs (server applications) is publically available online, see [Scandium][scandium] and [JSSE][jsse].
-Also, we don't currently automatically install dependencies.
+Also, we don't automatically install dependencies.
-Unmet dependencies will cause building to fail.
+Missing dependencies will cause building to fail.
-GnuTLS in particular relies on several libraries which will have to be installed manually.
+GnuTLS in particular relies on several external libraries which will have to be installed manually.
 Finally, we do not provide automatic setup for NSS and PionDTLS due to how complicated setup for these systems is.
 If things in the setup process stop working, deleting the 'suts' folder (or the 'suts/SUT' folder specific to the SUT) and re-running the setup script may solve the problem.

-## Learning a SUT configuration
+## Learning an SUT configuration
 We are now ready to learn an SUT configuration.
 Argument files for various SUT configurations are provided in the 'args' directory located in **dtls-fuzzer**'s home directory.
 Each argument filename describes the experiment setup (SUT, alphabet, authentication) as described by the output folder names in 'experiments/results/'.